Communication Styles in Relationships: What Works & What Doesn’t

 Non-Verbal Signs

-The telltale nonverbal sign of passive communicators is poor eye contact.
+The nonverbal giveaway of passive communicators is their poor eye contact.
 They will always look away first, signaling submissiveness.

-Poor posture is also typical.
+Poor posture is another telltale sign.
 The passive communicator makes themselves appear smaller than they are, to not be seen as a threat.

 In terms of facial expressions, some passive communicators lean towards inexpressiveness.
-The more neutral they remain, the less cause for offense they will give.
+The more neutral they remain, the less offense they will cause.

-Some passive communicators will mirror the emotions of the other person.
-If the other person is excited about something, so are they.
-If the other person is acting sad, the passive person will also act sad.
+Some passive communicators go in the opposite direction.
+They will excessively mirror the other person.
+If the other person is excited, they pretend to be excited.
+If the other person is sad, they will act sad.

 What This Means for the Relationship

-If you are with someone who is a passive communicator, you will rarely ever fight.
+If you are with a passive communicator, you will rarely ever fight.
 For long periods, it might seem like you are in the perfect relationship — evenly matched, peaceful.

 But this doesn’t mean that things are actually going well.
 Your partner might harbor major grievances, without letting you know.

-In fact, many passive partners secretly feel “walked over,” like they are not being heard.
+In fact, many passive partners feel “walked over,” as they are not being heard.
 This can cause resentment, even hate.
 However, all these conflicts take place internally.
 For the longest time, they don’t voice their frustrations.

 But even the most passive person has a breaking point.
 When they finally reach that point, the discharge will be harsh.
 You will be buried in the accumulated frustrations of years.

 The worst thing is that you won’t see it coming.
-It is often the most trivial event that finally triggers your passive partner.
-One minute, things are splendid, and the next minute, your world is shattered.
+It is often the most trivial event that will finally set your passive partner off.
+One minute, things are splendid; the next minute, mayhem.

 Typically, the passive communicator will soon regret their outburst and return to their previous pattern.
 It will be like nothing ever happened.